Updated May 19, 2023

 - It provides a visual query builder to make it easy to construct complex SQL queries without knowledge of SQL.

-- The DBeaver supports different types of data view that means it is a good option for editors.
+- The DBeaver supports different data view types, which means it is a good option for editors.

 - The DBeaver provides a facility to generate fake data to check your system.